QuazChick/bedrock-wiki/docs/scripting/scripting-intro.md

 ## Overview

-The Script API (formerly GameTests) is a feature that allows for a new variety of creations, these are built with JavaScript files in the behavior pack folder.
-Some parts of the Script API are not experimental.
+The Script API (formerly GameTest Framework) is a feature that allows for a new variety of creations, these are built with JavaScript files in the behavior pack folder.
+Most parts of the Script API are not experimental.

 This page will give you an introduction to the 80% of Minecraft's Creator API concepts that you will use on a daily basis.